alphalon/kotlin-scripting/README.md

 The `//CMD` comment is used for documenting the available commands.
 If not present, the command name is taken from the script name and no description will be shown when the commands are listed.

-This comment is required for command resolution in `ko.kts` scripts that support executing multiple commands in a single file where the command is passed as the first argument.
-These special scripts are only searched for in search root directories (like the project directory).
+This comment is required for command resolution in `ko.kts` scripts, which support executing multiple commands as the command is passed as the first argument.
+These special scripts can also be located in search root directories.

 ### Configuration